 1) Free checked bags will save you a bundle.

 You’ve probably seen the ads: “Bags Fly Free.”
-Southwest is the last of the U.S. domestic airlines to still offer free checked bags – 2 bags up to 50 lbs each.
+Southwest is the last of the U.S. domestic airlines to still offer free checked bags – 2 bags per person up to 50 lbs each.
 This is a real benefit for families who travel, as it is often difficult to pack light with all the gear that little ones require.
-I find that Southwest sometimes has slightly higher base fares than other airlines on similar routes, but when you factor in bag fees, Southwest actually comes out as the cheaper option many times.
+I find that even when Southwest has slightly higher base fares than other airlines on similar routes, when you factor in bag fees, Southwest actually comes out as the cheaper option many times.

 If you do take advantage of the free bags, be aware that lap children do not get a baggage allowance.
-Also, strollers and car seats do no count towards your free bag allowance.
-Those items always fly free.
+Also, strollers and car seats do not count towards your free bag allowance.
+Those items always fly free no matter what!

 2) Birth certificates are required for ALL lap children.

 Southwest is the only airline that requires you to show a birth certificate for your lap child, no matter what his or her age and even for domestic travel.
 If you have flown another airline with a lap baby, chances are pretty good you would not have been asked for proof of age unless the child looked to be nearing the age of 2.
 Not so with Southwest.
 Even if you obviously have a newborn who would never be mistaken for a toddler nearing the two year cutoff, pack that birth certificate!
 (And if you don’t have a birth certificate yet for your child, often hospital discharge papers or vaccination records from your child’s pediatrician can suffice.
 Call the airline in advance if you find yourself in this situation.)

 3) Boarding “verification documents” for lap children can only be obtained at the airport counter.

-In order to board your Southwest flight with a lap child, you need to obtain a boarding verification document.
+In order to board your Southwest flight with a lap child, you need to obtain what is called a boarding verification document.
 This document is similar to a boarding pass and confirms that the child has been age verified by showing a birth certificate.
-You can only get it at the ticket counter at the airports — you cannot print it in advance like you can with other Southwest boarding passes.
+You can only get it at the ticket counter or the Skycap counters at the airports pre-security — you cannot print it in advance like you can with other Southwest boarding passes.
 So, be sure to leave yourself extra time to check in at the ticket counter at the airport if you are traveling with a lap child, even if you aren’t checking bags.

 4) Family boarding will allow you to get seats together as a family.

-5) Southwest has very little food, so pack lots of snacks.
+6) Southwest has minimal food, so pack lots of snacks.

-On Southwest flights, flight attendants will liberally distribute the peanuts and (usually also) pretzels, but there is very little else in the way of food aboard.
+On Southwest flights, flight attendants will liberally distribute pretzels (peanuts are no longer served due to allergies), but there is very little else in the way of food aboard shorter flights.
 Longer flights offer additional free packaged snacks.
-Our last flight, for example, had shortbread cookies, Oreos, and Ritz cheese crackers.
+On some recent flights, for example, we were served had shortbread cookies, Oreos, and Ritz cheese crackers.
 Flight attendants let you help yourselves to as many of these packaged snacks as you’d like, but do not expect a sandwich or a hot meal for purchase like many other airlines have.
-As a result, you really need to overpack snacks and meals when traveling with small children.

 Because Southwest has open seating, if there are open seats to be had, you can usually snag them for your lap child.
 Very few people will choose to sit next to you when you have a baby in full view!
 You can improve your chances of securing that empty seat by choosing seats at the very back of the plane or also by simply bringing your car seat on board to claim the space (be sure to check with the gate agent to make sure there are sufficient empty seats to allow you to bring the seat on board first).

 Very few domestic airlines offer child discounts these days, but Southwest is one of the few that still offers children’s fares.
-These fares are usually only a discount off the full fare/last minute prices, so you will almost always beat them if you are booking the discounted “Wanna Get Away” fares with plenty of advance notice.
+These fares are usually only a discount off the full fare/last minute prices, so you will almost always beat them if you are booking Southwest’s discounted “Wanna Get Away” fares with plenty of advance notice.
 But if you have to travel Southwest with your child very last minute, be sure to check for child fares (and for grandma and grandpa on multigenerational trips, senior fares are available too!)

 Be sure to check out Southwest’s Travel with Children section on its website for the latest information.
 And please share your tips for flying Southwest with family in the comments!